Word equations in linear space: Space consumption

 \section{Space consumption}

 In order to bound the space consumption, we will use bit-encoding of letters that depends on the current equation.
 We use the term `encoding' even though it may assign different codes to different occurrences of the same letter, but two different letters never have the same code.
-Since we are interested in linear space only, we do not care about the multiplicative $\Ocomp(1)$ factors in the space consumption and can assume that our code is prefix-free, say by ending each encoding with a special symbol $\$$.
-We show that such an encoding uses linear space, which also shows that the Huffman encoding of the letters in the equation uses linear space, as Huffman encoding uses the smallest space among the prefix codes.
+Since we are interested in linear space only, we do not care about the multiplicative $\Ocomp(1)$ factors in the space consumption and can assume that our code is a prefix code (i.e.\ no codeword is a prefix of another), say by terminating each encoding with a special symbol $\$$.
+We show that such an encoding uses linear space, which also shows that the Huffman encoding of the letters in the equation uses linear space, as Huffman code uses the smallest space among the prefix codes (which is a folklore result by now).

-The idea of our `encoding' is fairly simple: for each letter we establish the part $D$ of the original equation on which it `depends' (this has to be formalised) and encode this letter as $D\#i$, when it is $i$th in the sequence of letters assigned $D$; we prove that letters given the same encoding are indeed the same and formalise the `dependency'.
-The idea of dependency is formalised in Section~\ref{subsec:depfactors}, while Section~\ref{sec:pair-compression-strategy} first gives the high-level intuition and then the actual estimation of the used space.
+The idea of our `encoding' is: for each letter in the current equation we establish an interval $I$ of indices in the original equation (viewed as as string $\depint{1\twodots \abs{U_0V_0}}$) on which it `depends' (this has to be formalised) and encode this letter as $\depint{I}\#i$, when it is $i$th in the sequence of letters assigned $I$ and $\depint{I}$ is the factor of the original equation restricted to indices in $I$.
+We prove that letters given the same encoding are indeed the same.
+For the space bound, we separately count the space used by all $\depint{I}$s and separately the one used for numbers.
+We show that using a `random' partition each time we can guarantee that `on average' a single symbol $\alpha$ from the original equation is used in constant number of $I$s (as $\alpha$ may have different encoding, we also need to weight this using the $\Abs{\alpha}$).
+For the numbers, the argument is similar: for a given $I$ the average amount of different letters encoded as $I\#i$ is $\Ocomp(1)$ and so the total space consumption is linear (the actual calculations are a bit more tricky here).
+The dependency is formalised in Section~\ref{subsec:depints}, while Section~\ref{sec:pair compression-strategy} first gives the high-level intuition and then upper-bound on the used space.

-For technical reasons we insert into the equation ending markers at the beginning and end of $U$ and $V$, i.e.\ write them as $@ U @ , @ V @$ for some special symbol $@$.
-Those markers are going to be completely ignored by the algorithm, yet they are needed for the encoding.